teddyabere/Word-Prediction-Challenge/README.md

 The algorithm should be able to take a string of character as an input and use it to predict the most likely words or phrases that the user is attempting to type.
 It should be able to handle variations in spelling, and capitalization and it should be able to suggest multiple options to the user if there are multiple possible matches.

 ## Solution
 Based on the above problem I tried to write an algorithm for predicting words while the user types on a search bar or text field.
+The best way to do such algorithms is implementing tree functionality. there is an algorithm called prefix tree, based on my research I found that this efficent.
 ### Language Used: Javascript
 ### Data Used: Found Here [List of Ethiopian Cities]( http://www.ethiovisit.com/ethiopia/ethiopia-regions-and-cities.html#googtrans(en|en) "Ethio Visit") through web scraping.